-Jennifer Grisham is a writer for Faithlife, makers of Logos Bible Software and other tools for churches.
-She previously served as director of administration and communication at a church and is a managing editor and administrator for Doxology & Theology, a ministry to worship leaders.
+Jennifer Grisham is the senior communications manager at Logos.
+She previously served on church staff as a director of administration and as managing editor and administrator for Doxology & Theology.

-Austin Savage is the director of communications at 95Network.

-Austin, from Normal, Il., understands that ministry can sometimes feel anything but "normal."
-He was a leader in the small church his dad pastored and has since served on launch teams for two church plants.
+Austin Savage was the director of communications at 95Network.
+Austin was a leader in the small church his dad pastored and has served on launch teams for two church plants.
 He holds a communication degree from Moody Bible Institute and is passionate about seeing churches become healthier and make a difference in their communities.